 - God’s kingdom always challenges desires that preoccupy us (Matthew 6:32-33).

 - God is always calling us to more noble and lasting passions.

 Are we too easily pleased?

 “It would seem that Our Lord finds our desires not too strong, but too weak.
 We are half-hearted creatures, fooling about with drink and sex and ambition when infinite joy is offered us, like an ignorant child who wants to go on making mud pies in a slum because he cannot imagine what is meant by the offer of a holiday at the sea.
 We are far too easily pleased” (C. S. Lewis, The Weight of Glory).

 “If we find ourselves with a desire that nothing in this world can satisfy, the most probable explanation is that we were made for another world” (C. S. Lewis).

 Faith in Jesus Christ is not merely an agreement with facts about God and Jesus.
 It’s a matter of appetite and longing; hunger and thirst; satisfaction and fulfillment in the One who is the bread of life.
 It’s a satisfaction of our deepest longings and needs.

 Our hearts will remain hungry until they find satisfaction in God; Our souls thirsty until quenched by God.
 Yet, In this life, we can only be satisfied with unsatisfied satisfaction.

-We can taste and see that the Lord is good, but we must repeatedly return to the same source in our hungering and thirsting.
+We can taste and see that the Lord is good, but we must repeatedly return to Him in with our hunger and thirst.

 - The Psalmist said to God, “You make known to me the path of life; you will fill me with joy in your presence, with eternal pleasures at your right hand” (Psalm 16:11).